 Norwich Corridor Project

 The Norwich Corridor Project was conceived and planned in 1999-2000 as a major enhancement of the roadway connecting the newly rebuilt Ledyard Bridge through the village to Turnpike Road.
 The master plan reflects the desire of the community to redesign this corridor from its current form, a typical 1960s interstate highway access road, to a form more appropriate to its role as a connection between two New England villages by slowing traffic, providing pedestrian and bicycle lanes, and planting street trees and other landscaping.
 The implementation of this plan has moved slowly over the years, with limited portions incorporated in a 2009 state paving project.
 Despite the setbacks, the town should retain the vision of this plan for future improvements in the corridor.
+Needs and update.

 Development Review